kubernetes/kubernetes/docs/getting-started-guides/vagrant.md

 ```

 ### Customization
-Following environment variables can be used to tun up your vagrant setup.
+Following environment variables can be used to tune up your vagrant setup.

 Variable | Docs
 -------- | ----